git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 The top of `.sh` files [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) statement which can invoke shellscripts in different dialects.

-ZSH scripts are implemented by the ZSH shell interpreter, Bash scripts by Bash.
+Zsh scripts are implemented by the Zsh shell interpreter, Bash scripts by Bash.
 But the languages are not as closely regulated and standardized as say, [C++'s standards committee](http://www.open-std.org/jtc1/sc22/wg21/) workgroups or [python's PEPs](https://www.python.org/dev/peps/).
-Bash and ZSH take features from Korn and C Shell's languages, but without all the ceremony and bureaucracy that other languages entail.
+Bash and Zsh take features from Korn and C Shell's languages, but without all the ceremony and bureaucracy that other languages entail.

 ## Shell interpreters (Shells) {#shells}

-Examples: POSIX sh, Bash, ZSH, csh, tcsh, ksh, fish
+Examples: POSIX sh, Bash, Zsh, csh, tcsh, ksh, fish

 Shell interpreters *implement* the shell language.
 They are a layer on top of the kernel and are what allow you to, interactively, run commands and